Carnaval (ballet): Score

 The score has musical references to Frédéric Chopin and Niccolò Paganini, literary ones to the four commedia dell'arte characters Harlequin, Columbina, Pierrot and Pantalone, and stage directions written in after it was completed.

-There are also autobiographical references to Ernestine von Fricken, with whom Schumann was in love when he was very young, to Clara Schumann, his wife, and in the final section of the music, entitled "Marche des Davidsbündler contre les Philistines", to the composer's advocacy of the "new" art, as against the conservation of the old.
+There are also autobiographical references to Ernestine von Fricken, with whom Schumann was in love when he was very young, and to Clara Schumann, his wife, and in the final section of the music, entitled "Marche des Davidsbündler contre les Philistines", to the composer's advocacy of the "new" art, as against the conservation of the old.
 The Davidsbündler was an artistic society invented by Schumann as a foil to the conservative musical establishment.

 Libretto

 The libretto was put together by Michel Fokine and Léon Bakst and has no real plot; rather it is a series of light, humorous, and joyous incidents combined with some moments of poignancy and an undercurrent of satire.

 The four characters of the commedia are complemented by Florestan, representing the impulsive side of Schumann's nature, Eusebius, the thoughtful solitary side, Estrella (Ernestine), Chiarina (Clara), Papillon, a fluttering lady, six light-hearted couples, and four Philistines.

 For the gallant males, coquettish females, and lovers who teasingly accept and reject each other, Fokine devised numerous pas de deux, pas de trois and pas seuls.